 Aix is a university town with a large student population.
 It is also a major cultural center of the Provence region, with concerts, festivals, museums and a lively café life for students to explore and enjoy.
 Although it has ancient roots, today Aix is a modern town with a diverse population.
 Provence, one of the most celebrated regions in France, is renowned for its Mediterranean cuisine, its mild climate and its natural beauty that inspired painters like Cezanne and Van Gogh.

-The Colleges have an affiliate relationship with the IAU College based in Aix-en-Provence in the south of France.
-IAU was founded in 1957 under the auspices of the Université d' Aix-Marseille and has served more than 700 North American colleges and universities.
-The Aix Center of Humanities and Social Sciences academic track offers students the opportunity to take elective courses in a variety of disciplines in English while taking French language courses at their level of proficiency.
+The Colleges have an affiliate relationship with IAU College based in Aix-en-Provence in the south of France.
+IAU was founded in 1957 under the auspices of the Université d’ Aix-Marseille and has served more than 700 North American colleges and universities.
+The program has multiple tracks which can accommodate students at all levels of linguistic proficiency in a variety of subject areas.
+Through The School of Humanities and Social Sciences, students with a limited background in French language have the opportunity to take elective courses in English in a variety of disciplines while taking French language at their level of proficiency.
+The French Language and Culture track is designed for students who are interested in a more intensive language experience, combining language courses (offered at various levels) with electives in either English or French.
+Students with more advanced language skills seeking a full immersion experience may enroll in the French Honors Program, which includes the option of a creditbearing internship as well as other opportunities to attend a range of specially-arranged cultural activities and excursions.
+Advanced students may also choose to take up to two courses at the University of Provence Aix-Marseille with local students (spring semester only).
 Through their coursework and homestay accommodations, all IAU students will be challenged to broaden their perspectives while developing their linguistic and cross-cultural skills.

 Contemporary French Civilization

 Provençal History and Culture